Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Knee arthritis symptoms vary massively between people and often fluctuate, but common symptoms include:

-Pain is the most common complaint with knee arthritis and is typically felt when trying to fully bend or straighten the knee e.g. squatting, and with activities where lots of weight goes through the knee e.g. going up and down stairs or running.
+Pain is the most common of all knee arthritis symptoms and is typically felt when trying to fully bend or straighten the knee e.g. squatting, and with activities where lots of weight goes through the knee e.g. going up and down stairs or running.

 Another one of the most common knee arthritis symptoms is stiffness which can limit how much you can bend and straighten your knee.
-Stiffness first thing in the morning or after prolonged inactivity e.g. sitting for long periods is a classic feature of knee arthritis.
+Knee stiffness first thing in the morning or after prolonged inactivity e.g. sitting for long periods is a classic feature of knee arthritis.

-The stiffness usually eases after a few minutes of moving around.
+Knee stiffness associated with arthritis usually eases after a few minutes of moving around.
 Doing gentle exercises when you first wake up or when you are sitting can really help reduce this stiffness.
 LEARN MORE >

 A vicious cycle often exists with knee arthritis where due to pain, we move around less so the muscles get weak and the joint stiffens.
 Then it hurts more so we do even less and the muscles get weaker still.